 Frequently Asked Questions

-Who makes the best anchor for rocky bottoms?
+Who makes the top-rated anchor for rocky bottoms?

 The brands I included here all deserve to be recommended because they can handle rocky bottoms without any of the usual hitches.
 All the grapnel anchors here have smart designs and the claw, delta, and cube anchors have been tested on the said bottom type.
 Each one has a specific aspect that makes it stands out, and my detailed reviews should suffice to reveal them.